avral/golos-ql/README.md

   }
 }
 ```
-Pagination - posts is divided into pages, use page param: `page=2`
+Pagination - posts is divided into pages, use page param: `page: "2"`

 ### Queries
 ```